 A Penguin Classics Marvel Collection Edition

-Collects Captain America Comics #1 (1941); the Captain America stories from Tales of Suspense #59, #63-68, #75-81, #92-95, #110-113 (1964-1969); “Captain America…Commie Smasher” from Captain America #78 (1954).
+Collects Fantastic Four #52-53 (1966); Jungle Action #6-21 (1973-1976).
 It is impossible to imagine American popular culture without Marvel Comics.
 For decades, Marvel has published groundbreaking visual narratives that sustain attention on multiple levels: as metaphors for the experience of difference and otherness; as meditations on the fluid nature of identity; and as high-water marks in the artistic tradition of American cartooning, to name a few.

-A foreword by Gene Luen Yang and scholarly introductions and apparatus by Ben Saunders offer further insight into the enduring significance of Captain America and classic Marvel comics.
+A foreword by Nnedi Okorafor, a scholarly introduction and apparatus by Qiana J. Whitted, and a general series introduction by Ben Saunders offer further insight into the enduring significance of Black Panther and classic Marvel comics.

 The Penguin Classics black spine paperback features full-color art throughout.

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.